 The principal result of this paper is the following theorem.

 \begin{thm} Let $\Lambda$ be a random sequence.
 Then $\Lambda$ is almost surely free interpolating for the Nevanlinna or the Smirnov classes if and only if it is a Blaschke sequence. \end{thm}

 As it turns out, this theorem follows from a much stronger result.
 Indeed, the harmonic majorant $P[\mu]$ of the function $\varphi_\Lambda$ introduced above and that we will construct later satisfies almost surely $d\mu=w dm$ with $w\in L^p(\bT)$, $p\geq 1$.
-Consequently, we do not only get almost sure interpolation in Nevanlinna and Smirnov classes but in smaller so called Hardy-Orlicz spaces as we will explain later.
+Consequently, we do not only get almost sure interpolation in Nevanlinna and Smirnov classes but in smaller so-called Hardy-Orlicz spaces as we will explain later.

-The theorem can be reformulated saying that every random sequences which is a zero set for $\cN$ (or $\cN^+$) is automatically a free interpolating sequence.
+The theorem can be reformulated saying that almost every random sequence which is a zero set for $\cN$ (or $\cN^+$) is a free interpolating sequence.
 It is worth pointing out that this is not the first time that such a scenario occurs.
 In \cite{chalmoukis22} a similar situation has been revealed regarding a range of weighted Dirichlet spaces.